List of districts of Odisha

-Odisha, a state on the eastern coast of India, is divided into 30 administrative geographical units called Districts.
+Odisha, a state on the eastern coast of India, is divided into 30 administrative geographical units called districts.
 These 30 districts have been placed under three different revenue divisions to streamline their governance.
-The divisions are Central, North and South with their headquarters at Cuttack (Central Division), Sambalpur (Northern Division), Berhampur (Southern Division) respectively.
-Each division consists of 10 districts, and has as its administrative head a Revenue Divisional Commissioner (RDC), a senior rank officer of Indian Administrative Service.
-The position of the RDC in the administrative hierarchy is that between that of the district administration and the state secretariat.
-Each District is governed by a Collector & District Magistrate, who is appointed from the Indian Administrative Service.
-The Collector & District Magistrate is responsible for collecting the revenue and maintaining law and order in the district.
-Each District is separated into Sub-Divisions, each governed by a Sub-Collector & Sub-Divisional Magistrate.
-The Sub-Divisions are further divided into Tahasils.
-The Tahasils are headed by Tahasildar.
+The divisions are Central, North and South with their headquarters at Kataka (Central Division), Sambalpur (Northern Division), Brahmapur (Southern Division) respectively.
 Odisha has 03 Divisions, 30 Districts, 58 Sub-Divisions, 317 Tahasils and 314 Blocks.

+History

+The administrative geography of Odisha was established through three major historical milestones: the creation of a linguistically separate British province on 1 April 1936 under the Government of India Act 1935, the integration of 25 tributary princely states (Garhjats) between 1948 and 1949, and a state-wide administrative decentralization initiative executed between October 1992 and January 1994.

+Chronology

+The table below tracks the precise timeline, territorial origin, and individual princely state inclusions for every district established in Odisha since 1936.